ewenchou/ewenchou.github.io/_drafts/asking-for-traffic.md

 }
 {% endhighlight %}

-I want to be able to ask for traffic times to different places for various people.
-To do this, I only needed one `GetTrafficIntent` intent but with multiple slots.
+I only needed one `GetTrafficIntent` intent but with multiple slots.

-* `Person`: This is the name of the person for which to get traffic times
+* `Person`: This is the name of the person for which to get traffic times (optional, with default)
-* `Start`: This is the name of the starting place
+* `Start`: This is the name of the starting place (optional)
-* `Destination`: This is the name of the destination place
+* `Destination`: This is the name of the destination place (required)

+{% highlight python %}
+# Dictionary mapping names of people to their addresses.
+# Customize with your own values.
+PEOPLE_AND_PLACES = {
+    "Ewen": {
+        "work": {
+            "address": "3 W. Plumeria Dr, San Jose, CA 95131", "start": "home"
+        },
+        "home": {
+            "address": "4451 Cherico Ln, Dublin, CA 94568", "start": "work"
+        },
+        "school": {
+            "address": "11900 Silvergate Dr, Dublin, CA 94568", "start": "home"
+        }
+    },
+    "Venus": {
+        "work": {
+            "address": "2527 Camino Ramon, San Ramon, CA 94583", "start": "home"
+        },
+        "home": {
+            "address": "4451 Cherico Ln, Dublin, CA 94568", "start": "work"
+        },
+        "school": {
+            "address": "11900 Silvergate Dr, Dublin, CA 94568", "start": "work"
+        }
+    }
+}

+# Default if skill is launched without specifying a person
+DEFAULT_PERSON = "Ewen"
+{% endhighlight %}